Assistance programs DuPage County IL.

 Community Career Center helps people find a job.
 People who are seeking a career or work can conduct an effective and successful job search, so either land a new job, or get off the unemployment rolls.
 Volunteers and highly trained staff are located on site and offer a wide range of technical and practical job search assistance to those seeking work.

 A number of food banks and pantries operate across the region.
 For example, stop by the Disciples Food Pantry if you help providing for your next meal.
-The agency provides food, groceries, hot meals, and other nutritional programs.
-Learn more on government food assistance programs.
+The agency provides food, groceries, hot meals, Thanksgiving or Christmas baskets, and other nutritional programs.
+Learn more on government CSFP food programs.
 Or dial the pantry at (630)833-7262.

 In addition to that location, there are number other churches, charities, and centers that can help the needy.
 Or click here to find information on dozens of other Dupage County free food pantries and non-profit agencies.